multimokia/101331770_COMP3133_Assignment1/readme.md

 # COMP 3133 - Full Stack Development - Assignment 1
-This repository serves as a GraphQL API endpoint/backend for an employee management site
+This repository serves as a GraphQL + MongoDB API endpoint/backend for an employee management site

 The following operations have been implemented:
 - Signup